Content Marketing, SEO, Small Business Life

 Do you hire the cheapest person out there because they’re cheap?
-Do you invest in someone who has a lot of experience but is more expensive?
-How do you figure out who to hire when you need to hire someone to do something you don’t know how to do in the first place?
+Do you invest in someone with a lot of experience but who is more expensive?
+How do you figure out who to hire when you need someone to do something you don’t know how to do in the first place?
 The last thing you want to do is regret your decision because you find out you hired a fake marketing expert, not a true professional.
 Let me help you protect yourself and your business.

 Who you want to partner with will change as your business grows.
 The marketer you hire to help launch your business may not be the same one you need when you’re ready to expand or want to create a marketing plan to share with investors in hopes of taking your business to the next level.

 There are lots of options when it comes to hiring someone to help with your marketing program.
-First, determine what you need help with, understand what skill-set that requires, and try to understand what those skills might pay for a full-time job because that will help you determine what a fair consulting rate would be.
+First, determine what you need help with, understand what skill set that requires, and try to understand what those skills might pay for a full-time job because that will help you determine what a fair consulting rate would be.

 This will most likely be someone at a Marketing Director level or higher.
 This person will probably have 10+ years of experience and a minimum of a Bachelor’s Degree, according to salary.com.
 In 2022, the median salary for a Marketing Director is $174,685, up from $136,645 when I originally wrote this post in 2017.

 If you’re trying to hire someone to fulfill the Marketing Director level as a consultant, you should expect to pay $200-$250 or more per hour.
 A consultant’s rate should be 2-3x the salary they could earn working full-time for another company.
-The reason the cost is higher is to cover their taxes and health insurance and other benefits they’re responsible for as independent contractors.
+The reason the cost is higher is to cover their taxes and health insurance, and other benefits they’re responsible for as independent contractors.

 If you need a marketing strategy, you want someone who’s set and executed one before.
-You want to know the person who’s recommending your company’s marketing plan knows what works and how to adjust when things don’t go as expected (because this happens).
+You want to know the person recommending your company’s marketing plan knows what works and how to adjust when things don’t go as expected (because this happens).

 Your SEO needs to be right, or you won’t be found on Google.
 It’s that simple.
 These are areas where it pays to hire someone with expertise because you’ll save yourself money in the long run.

-I often see people hire a cheap SEO, graphic designer, or web developer and later regret the decision.
+I often see people hire a cheap SEO, graphic designer, or web developer and regret the decision.
 They have to hire someone else to clean up the mess, thus spending more money than they would have to hire a professional in the first place.

 or even this-